We learned how to make gluten free tortillas on a family trip to Mexico. A great stand in for bread.

-1. Combine the two cups of flour with the salt, water and oil.
-The best way to combine this is to use your hands and squeeze it together like you would playdoh.
+- Combine the two cups of flour with the salt, water, and oil.
+The best way to combine this is to use your hands and squeeze it together as you would playdoh.
 If it is dry, add more water by tablespoons until it reaches a playdoh like consistency.

-4. Brush a little bit of oil on the tortilla, then cook them on a griddle or skillet on medium-high heat.
+- Brush a little bit of oil on the tortilla, then cook on a griddle or skillet on medium-high heat.
 Cook until browned, then flip and cook the other side.
 They cook very quickly.

 - Keep warm until you served.
 Store in the refrigerator for a day or two and warm before serving.

 You can order Maseca Instant Yellow Corn Masa Flour from Amazon following the link above.

 Order the 8 inch Cast Iron Tortilla Press from Amazon through this link.